 Each subscriber on the mailing list has explicitly opted in to receive, any one or more of the newsletters and articles produced by Dixcart Legal or by another UK member of the Dixcart Group.
 You can sign up to receive these on the website by clicking on the link here and you are able to unsubscribe at any time.

 The mailing list is stored on ‘Mailchimp’.
 It identifies which newsletter, provided by any UK member of the Dixcart Group (including Dixcart Legal), you have subscribed to.
 Your details are held together with the details of anyone who has subscribed to any of those newsletters.
 All UK members of the Dixcart Group can access this list.

-Mailchimp’s privacy notice can be found here.
-We have reviewed Mailchimp’s privacy policies and consider them to be adequate.
+At the time of publication of this notice, Formspree’s privacy notice can be found here .
+We have reviewed Formspree’s privacy policies and consider them to be adequate.

 We rely on your consent as the legal basis for processing your personal data in relation to the newsletter communications to you.
 You have the right to withdraw consent at any time (opting out).

-We have set out how and why we use your personal data and to whom it may be disclosed below:
+We have set out how and why we use your personal data and to whom it may be disclosed in a table format: